gramener/gramex/gramex/apps/guide/alert/README.md

   - `cc`: like `to:` but specifies the cc: addresses.
 Optional
   - `bcc`: like `to:` but specifies the bcc: addresses.
 Optional
   - `from`: email ID of sender.
 This overrides the `service:` from ID if possible.
 Optional
 - content configuration determines what to send.
-All values are strings interpolated as Tornado templates.
+All values are strings interpolated as Tornado templates
   - `subject`: subject template for the email.
 Optional
   - `body`: string for email text template.
 Optional
   - `html`: string for email html template.
 Optional